zarf-dev/proposals/0051-v1beta1-schema/README.md

 and make progress.
 -->

-- Discuss upgrade / downgrade strategy for users and packages.
+- Discuss how the codebase will change to handle a new schema version.
 This is detailed in 0048-schema-upgrade-process

 ## Proposal